konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 | ここから + は | ここからは |
 | ここまで + は | ここまでは |

-The topic and the subject exist on different dimensions in Japanese.[^1] Unlike the case particles, は is classified as a binding particle, similarly to も and こそ.
-Some word may be a topic and subject at the same time, but the subject is not necessarily a topic, and a topic is not necessarily a subject.
-You will see examples of this in the topicalization diagrams once we start covering basic sentence structures.
+The topic and the subject exist on different dimensions in Japanese.[^1] A word can be a topic and subject at the same time, but all subjects are not necessarily topics, and all topics are not necessarily subjects.
+You will see examples of this dynamic in the topicalization diagrams once we start covering basic sentence structures.

 [^1]: Noda proposes that topic-marking は exists on the lowest "situational mood layer", while subject-marking が exists on the highest "voice layer".
 Contrastive は and exclusive が exist between the two, on the "polarity layer" (as in affirmative/negative predicates).